Step 1: Set up Microsoft Intune

 - And more

 1 - Review the Supported Configurations

 ✔️ Get started with supported configurations

-Need-to-know information before you start.
-For guidance, go to Supported configurations.
+For guidance and need-to-know information before you start, go to Supported configurations.

 2 - Sign up for Microsoft Intune

 ✔️ Get started with sign up, or sign in to Intune

 Sign in to the Microsoft Intune admin center.